SCPR/api-docs/KPCC/v3/endpoints/settings.md

 ### Objects ###

 #### Settings Object Description ####
-Representation of Settings in the JSON response.
+Representation of global Settings in the JSON response.

 <table>
   <tr>